-Love My Dress is an all-inclusive blog – I work very hard to ensure our content is appealing to all those looking for wedding inspiration – be it a civil ceremony or civil partnership, a heterosexual bride or a gay/lesbian bride.
+Love My Dress is an all-inclusive blog – I work very hard to ensure our content is appealing to all those looking for wedding inspiration – be it a civil ceremony or civil partnership, a heterosexual bride, disabled bride or a gay/lesbian bride.
 I don’t turn down a submission based on a brides size, age or the colour of her skin.
-I enjoy blogging all types of wedding that fit within the aesthetic we love to promote here at Love My Dress – that generally being glamorous, elegant, vintage inspired etc. We even have our own series written by a disabled bride (watch out for her real wedding feature up in early January).
+I enjoy blogging all types of wedding that fit within the aesthetic we love to promote here at Love My Dress – that generally being honest and effortless.

 The fact the bride uses a wheel chair (with flashing wheel lights!) makes no difference to me.
 She has amazing bridal style, is intelligent, articulate and has an interesting experience to share.
 Taking all this in to account, you can hardly say we’re not diverse.
 So why is the number of beautiful brides of colour gracing these blog pages so low in number?

 I received an email last month from a recently newlywed black bride.
 Her name is Nova, and some of you in to the UK wedding blog scene might recognise her as the lady behind the blog Nu Bride.

 Nova is an approachable, friendly and intelligent woman and her blog Nu Bride is a beautifully curated dedication to the black bride seeking inspiration online for their wedding day.
 Nova connected with me through an enthusiastic email, within which she shared some of her personal observations on the UK wedding blog community and wedding industry in general, and how it has a tendency to overlook black brides.
 Like me, Nova observed that there are a surprisingly small number of real black brides that feature on UK wedding blogs and within UK wedding magazines.

 And I hate to tell you this, but Nova is not the first black bride to have shared this observation with me in private.